Fraser Island Australia

 Island Company have tours to different parts of the island, overnight

-tours include accommodation and some even the transfer from Hervey Bay.
+tours include accommodation and some even transfers from Hervey Bay.

 Backpackers’ hostels often have self-driving tours, where you can join

-a group of 10-ish backpackers, it’s cheaper because it doesn’t include
+a group of backpackers.
+It’s cheaper because it doesn’t include

-a driver, and it’s a good way to meet other travellers.
+a driver, and it’s also a good way to meet other travellers.

 There are camping grounds scattered around the whole island, so you can